soham30rane/Deep-Multiclass-Audio-Classification/Coursera-Notes/soham/Course4/Course4_week2.md

 * Use deeper Network
 * Increase the width of layers.
 (No. of units or dimensions)

-So one of these things is picked depending on the enironment
+So one of these things is picked depending on the environment

 ## Transfer Learning